VirtoCommerce/vc-docs/storefront/developer-guide/docs/authentication/adding-sso-provider.md

-# Add Azure AD (Entra ID) as SSO Provider
+# Add Entra ID (Azure AD) as SSO Provider

+!!! note
+    Azure Active Directory (Azure AD) has been renamed to Microsoft Entra ID.
+For the remainder of this guide, these terms are considered synonymous.

-To integrate Azure AD (Entra ID) as a new SSO provider, install the [Azure AD module](https://github.com/VirtoCommerce/vc-module-azure-ad/releases).
+To integrate Entra ID (Azure AD) as a new SSO provider, install the [Azure AD module](https://github.com/VirtoCommerce/vc-module-azure-ad/releases).
 After that:

 1. [Manage backend settings.](azure-ad.md#backend-settings)
 1. [Manage Platform settings.](azure-ad.md#platform-settings)